-Under the supervision and with the participation of our management, including our principal executive officer and principal financial and accounting officer (together, the "Certifying Officers"), we conducted an evaluation of the effectiveness of our disclosure controls and procedures as of the end of the fiscal quarter ended March 31, 2021, as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
-In connection with this Report, and in light of the restatement of our financial statements for the year ended December 31, 2020, our Certifying Officers reevaluated and concluded that our disclosure controls and procedures were not effective, due solely to the material weakness in our internal control over financial reporting described in Amendment No. 1 to our Annual Report for the year ended December 31, 2020.
+Under the supervision and with the participation of our management, including our principal executive officer and principal financial and accounting officer (together, the "Certifying Officers"), we conducted an evaluation of the effectiveness of our disclosure controls and procedures as of the end of the fiscal quarter ended June 30, 2021, as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
+In connection with this Report, and in light of the restatement of our financial statements for the year ended December 31, 2020, our Certifying Officers reevaluated and concluded that our disclosure controls and procedures as of June 30, 2021 were not effective, due solely to the material weakness in our internal control over financial reporting described in our Annual Report on Form 10-K/A for the year ended December 31, 2020.